KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 I barely make use of techniques like these in real-life projects but I very often use the functions I needed to implement that effect.
 Anyway, I hope you enjoyed this article.

-> [Gregor Adams](https://twitter.com/gregoradams) is a front-end developer from Hamburg, Germany.
+> [Gregor Adams](https://twitter.com/gregoradams) is a frontend developer from Hamburg, Germany.
 He is passionate about CSS and Sass, thus happens to be the author of [amazing demos on CodePen](https://codepen.io/pixelass) featuring his great CSS skills.